Request a Change to the Code

 Request a CDT Code Addition, Revision, Deletion

 Change requests may be submitted at any time, and the date received determines the CDT Code version that may incorporate the requested action.
-The annual closing date for submissions is on the CDT Code maintenance timeline.
+The annual closing date for submissions is November 1st.
 Any requests received after the closing date will be addressed in the next annual maintenance cycle.

 CDT Code Action Request Form

-There is one form that is used when requesting any type of CDT Code action — e.g., add a new procedure code, revise a current procedure code nomenclature or descriptor.
-The Microsoft Word® document is intended to be downloaded to your computer, completed at your convenience and returned by email to email@example.com.
+There is one form used to request any type of CDT Code action— e.g., add a new procedure code; revise a current procedure code nomenclature or descriptor.
+A request may be submitted at any time, and must be on the current version of the form posted on this web page.
+The Microsoft Word® form intended to be downloaded to your computer, completed at your convenience and returned by email to email@example.com.

 Form Completion Instructions